-Prior to construction, the contractor will prepare a stormwater management and treatment plan in compliance with municipal separate storm sewer systems and construction stormwater general permits, issued by the SWRCB for review and approval by the Authority.
-During the detailed design phase, each receiving stormwater system's capacity to accommodate project runoff will be evaluated.
-As necessary, on-site stormwater BMPs, such as detention or selected upgrades to the receiving system, will be designed to provide adequate capacity and to comply with the design standards in the latest version of Authority Technical Memorandum 2.6.5 Hydraulics and Hydrology Guidelines (Authority 2011a), HSR Design Criteria Manual, Caltrans Stormwater Quality Handbook: Project Planning and Design Guide (Caltrans 2017d), and the requirements stated in the applicable state and local National Pollutant Discharge Elimination System (NPDES) permits and guidelines.
-On-site stormwater management treatment BMPs will be designed and built to capture runoff and provide treatment prior to discharge of pollutant-generating surfaces, including station parking areas, access roads, new road over- and underpasses, reconstructed interchanges, and new or relocated roads and highways.
-These treatment BMPs will include measures to incorporate permeable surfaces into facility design plans where feasible, and how treated stormwater will be retained or detained on-site.
-Other BMPs will include strategies to manage the amount and quality of overall stormwater runoff.
-The design will prioritize low-impact development techniques, as referenced in the Caltrans Project Planning and the local NPDES guidelines as applicable, will be used to detain runoff on-site and to reduce off-site runoff.
-Low-impact development techniques will be used, where appropriate and include but are not limited to constructed wetland systems, biofiltration and bioretention systems, wet ponds, and vegetated systems (biofilters), such as vegetated swales and grass filter strips.
-The stormwater management and treatment plan will also address hydromodification such that pre-project hydrology is maintained.
-Hydromodification design measures will include incorporating on-site retention of stormwater runoff by using flow dispersion, infiltration, and evaporation (supplemented by detention where required).
-Additional flow control measures will be implemented where local regulations or drainage requirements dictate.
+Prior to construction, the contractor would prepare a stormwater management and treatment plan for review and approval by the Authority.
+During the detailed design phase, each receiving stormwater system's capacity to accommodate project runoff would be evaluated.
+As necessary, on-site stormwater management measures, such as detention or selected upgrades to the receiving system, would be designed to provide adequate capacity and to comply with the design standards in the latest version of Authority Technical Memorandum 2.6.5 Hydraulics and Hydrology Guidelines (Authority 2011a).
+On-site stormwater management facilities would be designed and built to capture runoff and provide treatment prior to discharge of pollutantgenerating surfaces, including station parking areas, access roads, new road over- and underpasses, reconstructed interchanges, and new or relocated roads and highways.
+Low-impact development techniques would be used to detain runoff on-site and to reduce off-site runoff such as constructed wetland systems, biofiltration and bioretention systems, wet ponds, organic mulch layers, planting soil beds, and vegetated systems (biofilters), such as vegetated swales and grass filter strips, would be used where appropriate.